ais-open/azure-blueprint/README.md

 ### POST-DEPLOYMENT

-#### Post-deployment instructions

-1. Set Retention time - Set the data retention time in the OMS resource blade from 31 to 365 days to meet FedRAMP compliance

 #### Accessing deployed resources

 You can access your machines through the MGT VM that is created from the deployment.
 From this VM, you can remote into and access any of the VMs in the network.